 Plus, its design provides great arch support for users who have flat feet.
 So, again it’s a superb helper for runners suffering from plantar fasciitis.
 You will find a quite big toe space and wide space for proper wide foot fitting.

 Also, the Nike Tanjun can absorb a reasonable amount of shock from the ground because of its midsole.
 The padding given in the collar and tongue will eliminate the chance of skin irritation.

 Moreover, the front foot side of Nike Tanjun is flexible.
 And that helps you to run with a good grip on the front foot.
 Stability is also good as the midsole is a bit thick.

 Furthermore, the heel-to-toe ratio is excellent and that will assist you to run on your heel.
 You will be quite impressed with the traction of Nike Tanjun’s outer sole.

 Along with these pros, it also carries two downsides.
-Though the traction is quite good but with time it will wear out as it’s less durable.
+Though the traction is quite good with time it will wear out as it’s less durable.
 And the midsole is not flexible at all.
 However, it has more plus side plus it’s quite cheap.

 - The upper part is thin and breathable

-- Very much budget-friendly sneaker
+- Very very budget-friendly sneaker

 - Shock absorption is well enough

 - Very lightweight plus extra wide feetand toe room